infant-cognition-turku/ldrop/README.md

 Data recording sensor api and gui.

 ### What is ldrop?
-ldrop is a more open version of drop that does not require any predefined structure for the experiment. ldrop is aiming to be a library which gives the user a sensor-API to be easily used with their own scripts.
+ldrop is a more open version of drop that does not require any predefined structure for the experiment. ldrop is aiming to be a library which provides user a sensor-API to be easily used with their own scripts.

+### System requirements
+ldrop is not platform dependend by nature.
+However we use Linux because python is easiest to use on Linux.

 ### How to use ldrop?
-Probably API design is not final.
+[API design not final]
 ```
 import Drop
 exp = MyExperiment()